wildstarnasa/LibError/README.md

 xpcall(function() Print("A" +  2) end, fnErrorHandler)
 ```

-This causes the normal Addon Error screen to appear.
+This causes the normal Addon Error screen to appear when an error is encountered in the
+protected call.
+Using error as the second argument of xpcall does not work as expected and
+using Print will not display any errors that occur before the ChatLog is loaded.